msr8/trollware/readme.md

 ```
 <br>

 **What does it do:** It basically rotates all the images in certain paths 90° anti-clockwise.
-It goes through the images in the below paths:
+It goes through the images in the following paths:

 (On Windows)